Promoting the coexistence between native fauna and local inhabitants

 Construction of more than 25,000 miles of oil exploration roads has exposed previously inaccessible areas to illegal hunting.
 Many destructive activities are allowed inside reserves, leaving them vulnerable to threats from exploration and extraction of oil and minerals and livestock grazing.

 Through strategic alliances with national and local authorities, research institutions, civil society and local producers, we have helped to conserve some of the key distribution areas of guanacos, native carnivores and Andean condors in the Patagonian and Andean Steppes.
-We worked with oil companies and government to restrict access by poacher to an area of over 2,200 square kilometers, by effectively closing oil roads.
-We have helped develop management plans for protected areas and key species, and provided technical advice and conservation training to management agencies and park rangers.
-Combining ecological, economic and social research approaches, we have helped to design wildlife-friendly production models that are more ecologically and economically sustainable than traditional systems.
+We worked with oil companies and government to restrict access by poachers to an area of over 2,200 square kilometers, by effectively closing oil roads and monitoring exclusion of unauthorized vehicles.
+We have helped develop management plans for six protected areas and for key species, and provided technical advice and conservation training to several management agencies and almost 200 park rangers and other technical personnel.
+Combining ecological, economic and social research approaches, we have helped to design wildlife-friendly production models for the steppe that are more ecologically and economically sustainable than traditional systems.